mathworks/matlab-teamcity-plugin/examples/Run-MATLAB-Tests.md

 matlab.project.example.timesTable
 ```

-For more information about the Times Table App example project, see [Explore an Example Project](https://www.mathworks.com/help/matlab/matlab_prog/explore-an-example-project.html).
+For more information about the Times Table App project, see [Explore an Example Project](https://www.mathworks.com/help/matlab/matlab_prog/explore-an-example-project.html).

 ## Prerequisites
 To follow the steps in this example: